Information and guidelines for a smooth workflow

 Standard cabinets

-When changing the material thickness of a standard cabinet, panels will increase towards the outside of the model, because in these models the extrusion arrow is directed outside.
+When increasing the material thickness of a standard cabinet, panels will grow towards the outside of the model, because in these models the extrusion arrow is directed outside.
 This way internal items, like shelf supports or drawers, will stay at the right position, connected to the side panels.
-The cabinet can be easily adjusted to the desired dimensions using the stretch tool.
+The cabinet can be easily adjusted to the desired dimensions using the Stretch tool.

 Tip: Switch type of Edit handles